-The ship building industry is reported to face challenges of import dependence of almost all raw materials, ranging from engines to steel, electronics, furnishings, cabling and piping, low standard of local component and service suppliers and low volume of local produce of components (10%), facing higher interest and service charges from local banks, poor quality public utilities, problem of red tape, especially when trying to obtain licenses and exporting and importing goods, shortage of qualified mid management professionals and skilled workers and high cost of doing business discouraging joint venture with foreign companies.
+The ship building industry is reported to face challenges of import dependence of almost all raw materials, ranging from engines to steel, electronics, furnishings, cabling and piping, low standard of local component and service suppliers and low volume of local produce of components (10%), facing higher interest and service charges from local banks, poor quality public utilities, problem of red tape, especially in exporting and importing, shortage of qualified mid management professionals and skilled workers and high cost of doing business.
 Main factors to act as barriers to ship building industry are related to non-availability of large tracts of land adjacent to deep water, lack of significant funding, lack of skilled manpower and requirement of certification of meeting international standard.

-VIII.
-Strategic Options for Manufacturing Development of Bangladesh i.
+8. Strategic Options for Manufacturing Development of Bangladesh i.
 Strategy on Market Orientation

-8.1.
-Review of Broad Strategies and key areas of intervention needed for development of Manufacturing sector
+8.1 Review of Broad Strategies and key areas of intervention needed for development of Manufacturing sector

-On strategic front of manufacturing development, our independent views may be expressed as follows.
+On strategic front of manufacturing development, our views may be expressed as follows.

-In the context of uncertainty and instability of global market and in the situation of large emerging domestic market needs, strategy of import substitution or manufacturing for domestic market need more emphasis for domestic capability building as a precedence for effective global integration and export expansion.
+In the context of uncertainty, instability and complexity of global market and in the situation of large emerging domestic market, strategy of import substitution and addressing domestic market need more attention.
+Such approach is important also for domestic capability building as a precedence for effective global integration and export expansion.
 One can't ignore the fact that one dollar saved is one dollar earned.
-It is important more in the situation of uncertainty and instability of global market and for small countries to deal with complexities of international trade.
 There is a need for emphasis on complementarity and balance between export expansion, domestic demand expansion and import substitution for broad based and sustainable development of manufacturing.
-The country need to revisit industrial strategies to pursue parallel growth mechanism of giving due weights to both import substitution and domestic demand expansion along with export expansion for accelerating growth of manufacturing and for broad based industrial development as done by East Asia in their earlier stage of development.
-The pragmatic approach of industrial strategy is to enhance industrial competitiveness to strengthen the ability of exporters and import substituting industries to compete in the global market.
+The country need to revisit strategies to pursue parallel growth mechanism of giving due weights to both import substitution and domestic demand expansion along with export expansion for accelerating growth of manufacturing in the framework of a broad based industrial development as done by East Asia in their earlier stage of development.